spacetelescope/jdaviz/docs/imviz/import_data.rst

 Roman datamodels
 ----------------

-You can also load Nancy Grace Roman Space Telescope data products, which are provided as ASDF files.
-If an ASDF file has a ``roman`` attribute, jdaviz will open it with `roman-datamodels <https://github.com/spacetelescope/roman_datamodels>`_.
+You can also load Nancy Grace Roman Space Telescope (hereafter, Roman) data products, which are provided as ASDF files.
+If an ASDF file has a ``roman`` attribute, Jdaviz will open it with `roman-datamodels <https://github.com/spacetelescope/roman_datamodels>`_.
 If ``roman-datamodels`` is not available, jdaviz falls back on the `asdf package <https://github.com/asdf-format/asdf>`_.